solana-foundation/developer-content/content/guides/token-extensions/create-tokens-metadata-extension.md

 ## 5. Minting Tokens and Token Supply

-To store balance of a token for an end user, we need to create an account called the associated token account(ATA).
+To store the the balance of a token for an end user, we need to create an account called the associated token account(ATA).

-To create an associated token account, use create-account sub command, you’ll have to mention here which token you want to create the ATA.
+To create an associated token account, use create-account subcommand, you’ll have to mention here which token you want to create the ATA.

 ```bash